notetaking

 But if you’re still taking notes by hand, don’t worry!
 From mind maps to bullet points, we still use a lot of the same techniques you’d use with pen and paper!

-While the images in this article are mostly focused on how to stay organized using digital notes, we’re talking about techniques that can be used to keep your physical notes in prime condition!
+While the images in this article are mostly focused on how to stay organized using digital notes in Notability, we’re talking about techniques that can be used to keep your physical notes in prime condition!

 1. Sort notes into folders/notebooks